Go to Reviews.org US Edition

-How to troubleshoot Optus NBN internet when it’s not working
+How to troubleshoot and fix Optus NBN internet issues

-If you’ve run into Optus internet problems, then you’ve run into the right article.
-You can jump straight ahead to contacting technical support – if your Optus connection is down or slow – but there’s some steps you can take beforehand.
+If you’ve run into Optus internet issues, then you’ve come to the right place.
+Sure, you can jump straight ahead to contacting technical support if your Optus connection is down or slow, but there are some steps you can take beforehand.

 These steps may help you get back online, or they may help eliminate troubleshooting possibilities if you do have to reach out to Optus technical support.

 Please note that while this guide is specific to Optus NBN internet problems, many of these steps are also applicable to Optus Cable and Optus DSL.

 If you reach the bottom of this guide and still don't see an improvement in speed or stability, it might be time to switch providers.
 Head over to our monthly round-up of the best NBN plans available to check out your alternatives.

 Not with Optus?
 Check out our comprehensive guide for steps to take when you've got slow or no internet connection.

 If you're experiencing speed-related Optus internet issues, you need to identify what type of broadband plan you are on (e.g. ADSL, Home Wireless, Mobile, or NBN) and what the expected speeds are on that plan.
 Below is a list of fast NBN plans, and the type of speeds you can expect on them.
 If you're on a slow NBN plan, it might be worth upgrading to a faster plan.